How to Keep Notification Center and Quick Settings Always Open in Windows 11

 What Are Notification Center and Quick Settings?

-Quick Settings gives you easy access to important settings like volume, Wi-Fi, brightness, Bluetooth, and more.
-Open it by pressing ⊞ Win+A or clicking the network, sound, or battery icons in the taskbar corner.
+Quick Settings provides access to important settings such as volume, Wi-Fi, brightness, and Bluetooth.
+Users can open Quick Settings by pressing the Windows key plus the letter A or by clicking the network, sound, or battery icons located in the taskbar corner.

 What Happens Normally?

-By default, both Notification Center and Quick Settings close automatically when you click or tap anywhere outside of them.
+Normally, both Notification Center and Quick Settings close automatically when you click or tap anywhere else on the screen.

 How to Make Them Stay Open Until You Close Them